API import restrictions and known issues

 When importing an API, you might come across some restrictions or identify issues that need to be rectified before you can successfully import.
 This article documents these, organized by the import format of the API.

-If you are receiving errors importing your OpenAPI document, ensure you have validated it - either using the designer in the Azure portal (Design - Front End - OpenAPI Specification Editor), or with a third-party tool such as Swagger Editor.
+If you're receiving errors importing your OpenAPI document, make sure you've validated it beforehand.
+You can do that either using the designer in the Azure portal (Design - Front End - OpenAPI Specification Editor), or with a third-party tool such as Swagger Editor.

 - Required parameters across both path and query must have unique names.
-(In OpenAPI a parameter name only needs to be unique within a location, e.g. path, query, header.
-However, in API Management we allow operations to be discriminated by both path and query parameters (which OpenAPI does not support).
-Therefore we require parameter names to be unique within the entire URL template.)
+(In OpenAPI a parameter name only needs to be unique within a location, for example path, query, header.
+However, in API Management we allow operations to be discriminated by both path and query parameters (which OpenAPI doesn't support).
+That's why we require parameter names to be unique within the entire URL template.)

 - $ref pointers can't reference external files.